 “The Theory of Relativity occurred to me by intuition, and music was the driving force behind that intuition.
 My parents had me study the violin from the time I was six.
 My new discovery is the result of musical perception.”

-Our three-year Bachelor of Arts in Music degree provides an excellent foundation for students who wish to explore music as a career, by developing the fundamentals of performance, theory, and musicianship.
-We offer courses in performance, music theory, music history, popular music, sociology of music, Aboriginal music, world music, audio arts, conducting, elementary school music, and music business.
+Our three-year Bachelor of Arts degree provides an excellent foundation for students who wish to explore music as a career by developing the fundamentals of performance, theory, and musicianship.
+We offer courses in performance, audio arts, conducting and a variety of music theory courses.
 We also provide an extensive variety of jazz-based courses.
 Performance courses are offered in the following areas: piano, organ, guitar, voice, violin, viola, cello, string bass, flute, oboe, clarinet, saxophone, bassoon, trumpet, horn, trombone, tuba, percussion, jazz piano, and jazz guitar.

 Our ensembles (Algoma University Choir, Jazz Ensemble, and Music Theatre Ensemble) are very active within the local community, and provide our students with ample opportunity to perform at public venues.